 SPLF stands for Security, Performance, Load Balancing and Failover.

-- If application server maintenance or upgrades are required, temporarily removing an application server from the cluster stops incoming requests to it and distributes the requests to other available servers so offline operations can bee performed.
+- If application server maintenance or upgrades are required, temporarily removing an application server from the cluster stops incoming requests to it and distributes the requests to other available servers so offline operations can been performed.

-Failover - In addition to distributing load, in the event that an application server in the cluster fails, the SPLF server will automatically sense the failure, remove the failed server from the cluster and distribute incoming requests to or among the remaining active server(s).
+Failover - In addition to distributing load, in the event that an application server instance in the cluster fails, the SPLF server will automatically sense the failure, remove the failed server from the cluster and distribute incoming requests to or among the remaining active server(s).

 A DataFlex SPLF server runs on its own dedicated server instance.
 To keep licensing simple, the entitlement to connect to an SPLF server is licensed as a low-cost add-on fee to the application server license price.
 SPLF Servers can be connected to DataFlex WebApp Servers using either Web Client or Web Application licensing.